-- 1. Disconnect router power tool.
-When not in use, before servicing and when changing accessories such as cutters, disconnect router and attachment from power supply. - 2.
-Ensure router cutter has stopped rotating before changing it.
+- Disconnect router power tool.
+When not in use, before servicing and when changing accessories such as cutters, disconnect router and attachment from power supply. - Ensure router cutter has stopped rotating before changing it.
 Never use the spindle lock as a brake. - Remove adjusting keys and spanners.
 Form the habit of checking to see that keys and adjusting spanners are removed from the router tool, cutter and attachment before turning router on.
-Make sure cutter can rotate freely. - 4.
-Noise.
+Make sure cutter can rotate freely. - Check all ball bearing and blade fixing screws before use to ensure they are tight and secure.
+Periodically check when machining over long periods. - When using a template guide bush ensure it cannot come into contact with collet and nut. - Noise.
 Take appropriate measures for the protection of hearing if the sound pressure of 85dB(A) is exceeded.
 Routing sound pressure may exceed 85dB(A), so ear protection must be worn.

 - Eye protection.
-Wear safety goggles, spectacles or visors to protect the eyes from ejected waster particles. - Respiratory protection.
+Wear safety goggles, spectacles or visors to protect the eyes from ejected waste particles. - Respiratory protection.
 Wear a face or dust mask, or powered respirator.
-Dust masks/filters should be changed regularly. - Do not switch router on with the cutter touching the workpiece.
-10. Observe the correct assembly instructions in the router instru- - The direction of routing must always be opposite to the cutter's direction of rotation.
-Do not back-cut or climb-cut. - At the end of the cut, release the router plunge and allow spindle to stop rotating before putting machine down. - 10.
-Check before cutting that there are no obstructions in the path of the router.
-When cutting through the full thickness of the workpiece, ensure there are no obstacles beneath workpiece, and that a sacrificial work surface is used
+Dust masks/filters should be changed regularly. - Do not switch router on with the cutter touching the workpiece. - The direction of routing must always be opposite to the cutter's direction of rotation. - After work, release the router plunge and allow spindle to stop rotating before putting machine down. - Check before cutting that there are no obstructions in the path of the router.
+When cutting through the full thickness of the workpiece, ensure there are no obstacles beneath workpiece, and that a sacrificial work surface is used.